robbobfrh84/react-stacks/KTS/README.md

 # Development Setup Notes
+- * Last reviewed on new macbook air (2023 M2 chip) in March 2025.

 ### Overview
 This is a MERN (Mongodb, Express, React, Node) Application, and here are the required installations...
 - Node JS: https://nodejs.org/en/download/
 - MongoDb:
   - Download: https://treehouse.github.io/installation-guides/mac/mongo-mac.html
+    - This guide may be a bit out of date for newer macs. (note: 03/25)
   - Info: https://www.mongodb.com/
   - Recommended software for visualizing database (not required)
     - Robo 3T: https://robomongo.org/download
   - Recommended software for testing API requests
     - postman: https://www.getpostman.com/

+### Installing mongo DB using brew

+Start by updating brew: $`brew update`, then...
+- $`brew tap mongodb/brew`
+- $`brew install mongodb-community`
+- $`brew services start mongodb-community` (optional)

+Create a local folder to store local database content for testing
+- Either
+  - $`mkdir -p /data/db` for Intel macs
+- OR
+  - $`mkdir -p ~/data/db` for Silicon Macs (M1,M2,etc...)

 ### Getting Started
-Once you have all the required software install.
+Once you have all the required software installed.
+We now need to start a Mongo DB Daemon running in the background of your os for node JS to interact with.
+To boot that up run...
-- Run $`mongod` (don't forget the `d`) in your bash.
-  - This will create a mongodb deamon running in your OS background.
-  - The first time you do this, the output will likely hang.
+- Either
+  - $`mongod` for Intel macs
+- OR
+  - $`mongod --dbpath ~/data/db` for Silicon Macs (M1,M2,etc...)
+- This start the mongod db daemon!
-- In a new window, run $`mongo` (NO `d` this time) to test that it's running
+- In a new window, run $`mongosh` to test that it's running
-  - If setup correctly, your command line will now show the `>` symbol
+  - If setup correctly, your command line will now show the `>` symbol.
+If not. something wasn't set up correctly :(.
   - From here, you can run mongodb commands.
+  - Close this cli with `exit()`
-  - NOTE, running `mongo` is a way to test your mongodb deamon, you likely wont do any work directly in this command line, and can close it while developing
+  - NOTE, running $`mongosh` is a way to test your mongodb deamon, you likely wont do any work directly in this command line, and can close it while developing.
+BUT leave the $`mongod` window running.

+Open a new terminal window to install the app dependencies and create the build environment.
+- Navagate into this folder at this root level using $`cd`, then...
+  - $`npm install`
+  - $`npm run seed all` (Optional: If you want to start with all seed data)
+  - $`npm start` 🔥 should open a new tab in your browser.

-### Seed your database
+### Seeding your database
 The application may behave oddly if you haven't seeded any data.
-- From the within the `webapp` folder, run $`npm run seed reset`
+- SEED ALL From the within the `KTS` folder, run $`npm run seed all`
-  - NOTE: there are other specific seeds, but $`npm run seed reset` will restore all seeds for basic testing.
-  - OR: you can just run $`npm run seed manifest` if you don't want any seeds, just basic
+- REMOVE all data with $`npm run seed delete`.
+- See: `seed/index.js` for more seeding options.
 - WARNING!
 You will lose any saved data locally when running these commands.

-Finally, start your local development environment
-- Do this within the `/webapp` folder (NOT inside the `/client`)
-- Run $`npm start`

 Your Front End should now be serving to `http://localhost:3003`